HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-single-connector.md

 - ```cac_configuration```: List of objects, where each object defined a connector

 The ```workstation_os``` property in the ```workstations``` parameter can be used to define the respective workstation's operating system (use 'linux' or 'windows').

-The Public Load Balancer distributes traffic between Cloud Access Connectors within the same region.
-The client initiates a PCoIP session with the public frontend IP the Load Balancer, and the Load Balancer selects one of the connectors in it's region to establish the connection.
-In-session PCoIP traffic goes through configured frontend IPs on the Load Balancer which have NAT rules set up to route into the selected Cloud Access Connector, bypassing the HTTPS Load Balancer.

 This deployment makes use of the AADDS as the active directory.
 Since only 1 AADDS can be deployed per tenant, refer to the CASM-AADDS document to deploy/configure an AADDS before continuing with this deployment if an AADDS has not yet been configured.